andywootton/General/clojure.md

 I followed the instruction in 'Clojure for the Brave and True' to get a working emacs, CIDER & Leiningen configuration to hack on Clojure.
 I could now get a REPL by typing:
 lein repl
 but I didn't really understand how.
-I get why it is felt necessary to protect beginners from the truth of the complexity of the Clojure but I'm left feeling I don't know what's going on and I'm not ready to accept that it's all done with magic.
+I get why beginners may need to be protected from the complexity of the Clojure environment but it's not my first time at the redeo and I'm left feeling that I don't know what's going on.
+I'm not ready to accept that it's all done with magic.
 I'm not even in Lisp yet.

 https://clojure.org/reference/repl_and_main tells me: